tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### steps

-Declares what are the steps the importer/exporter will run, in the right order.
+Declares what are the steps the exporter will run, in the right order.

 ```php
 protected array $steps